 Careers & Outcomes

-The U.S. Bureau of Labor Statistics estimates that the need for coaches will increase by 12% from 2019 to 2029, more than double the average for all occupations.
+The U.S. Bureau of Labor Statistics estimates that the need for coaches will increase by 9% from 2022 to 2032, much faster than the average for all occupations.
 Increased participation in sports programs may boost demand for these positions even higher.

 Wade Kooiman, EdD

 Director of Physical Education, Coaching, and Sport Studies Programs, Director of MEd in Physical Education & Athletic Administration, Director of Education Program Assessment

 I am an Assistant Professor of Physical Education at the University of Mary.
 I serve the University as Program Director of the Physical Education Teacher Prep Program at both the undergraduate and graduate levels and was previously the Director of the Emerging Leaders Academy.